Last Updated on

 9. Baby Wipes

 Wet wipes are highly recommended over any kind of cloth or cleaning material.
-Not only are they easy to carry and use as well as dispose of away, most of them are also medicated and have a nice fragrance to them that make things a million times better.
+Not only are they easy to carry and use as well as dispose away, but most of them are also medicated and that make things a million times better.
+You can even make your own disposable wet wipes at home.

 Well, it is called a diaper bag for a reason.
 Pooping is what will constitute the majority of your newborn baby’s life in the initial months.
-Don’t risk keeping him without a diaper for your clothes and his can be easily spoiled.
+Don’t risk travelling with him without fresh diapers, as this can become a messy (and smelly) situation rather quickly.
 Change diapers the moment you get the chance.

 Apart from all the essentials mentioned for the newborn child, once your baby is more than 6 months old, there are a few more items you need to carry along as well.